 Call

-The fellow will serve as primary retina only call, with one weekend off per month.
+The fellow will serve as primary retina only call, with one-two weekends off per month.
+A Retina attending will always be present for backup retina call.
 There is no general ophthalmology call required.
-A typical call call week would include going in approximately 1-2 times per week for after hours emergencies.
+The fellow typically covers primary ophthalmology call once a year when the residents take OKAPS.
+A typical call week would include going in approximately 1-2 times per week for after-hours emergencies.

 How to apply